javierpgomez/quartz/content/Notes/Practicing Radical Acceptance- Insights from Caregivers.md

 ---
-title: Practicing Radical Acceptance: Insights from Caregivers
+title: "Practicing Radical Acceptance: Insights from Caregivers"
 tags:
-- "  "
-novelty:
 ---

 Radical acceptance is something we practice over and over to help us loosen our grip on unwanted situations, on letting them control our well-being and taking up this mental real state that's so precious, our attention.